 This example is measured on an ordinal scale because it has both identity and magnitude.

-Equal Intervals means that the scale has a standardized order.
+Equal Intervals are defined as the scale that has a standardized order.
 I.e., the difference between each level on the scale is the same.
 This is not the case for the ordinal scale example highlighted above.

-A variable that has an identity, magnitude, and the equal interval is measured on an interval scale.
+A variable that has an identity, magnitude, and equal interval is measured on an interval scale.

-Absolue zero is a feature that is unique to a ratio scale.
+Absolute zero is defined as the feature that is unique to a ratio scale.
 It means that there is an existence of zero on the scale, and is defined by the absence of the variable being measured (e.g. no qualification, no money, does not identify as any gender, etc.

 The level of measurement of a given data set is determined by the relationship between the values assigned to the attributes of a data variable.
 For example, the relationship between the values (1 and 2) assigned to the attributes (male and female) of the variable (Gender) is “identity”.
 This via. a nominal scale example.